micheleangioni/phalcon-repositories/readme.md

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/phalcon-repositories": "dev-master"` to your composer.json and run `composer update` or `composer install`.
+Support can be installed through Composer, just include `"michele-angioni/phalcon-repositories": "~0.1"` to your composer.json and run `composer update` or `composer install`.

 ## Usage